- Teaches students:

 I require all students make

-at least an hour a day commitment to practice.
+at least half an hour a day commitment to practice.
 I teach mostly the Grandjany method of harp technique, however, I also use Salzedo and Renie methods

 at times to fit a particular students' build and unique physical attributes as well as what the piece requires.
 I